 Adeptia Connect is a comprehensive Application Integration and Enterprise Service Bus (ESB) software product that is designed to integrate any application with any data at any location.
 Adeptia Connect is a proven product that has been recognized by leading analysts and experts, used by hundreds of companies in mission-critical initiatives.
 Adeptia's solution combines a services-oriented architecture (SOA) with process orchestration to offer a powerful ESB application that quickly and easily automates data flows and connects applications both in the cloud and on-premises.

-Adeptia’s application integration software enables customers to rapidly complete application-specific integrations using a "configure, not code" approach.
+Adeptia’s ESB application integration software enables customers to rapidly complete application-specific integrations using a "configure, not code" approach.
 By using a wizard-driven approach and pre-configured templates, rather than starting from scratch with complex software tools and writing many lines of code, businesses complete business-critical projects in days rather than months.
+With the support of our ESB software, you can easily decrease the onboarding time by 80%.

 Adeptia provides a compelling new approach to application integration that focuses not just on the moving of data about — rather, Adeptia goes beyond that in seeking to automate the business processes around that integration step.
 This approach, called “business process integration,” helps enterprises gain never-before seen efficiencies by automating key processes and removing manual or redundant steps.
 This approach is only possible because of the rich Business Process Management (BPM)-centric process orchestration and human workflow capabilities in the Adeptia's solution, making Adeptia Connect truly unique in the integration market.